A good sardine is always better than a mediocre lobster. Ferran Adrià

 Carrer Del Roser 82, 08004

 Small tapas bar high up in Poble Sec but well worth the walk, this is some of the most stunning but unpretentious food to be had in Barcelona.
-Charming front of house from Mariela with husband Fernando manning the stove.
+Charming front of house from Mariela with ex-husband Fernando manning the stove.
 The menu on a chalkboard doesn’t hint at the complexity of tastes on offer.
 Try the quail in a jar (Codorniz), the meat and squid balls (Albondigas) or maybe the octopus (Pulpo) that just melts in your mouth.
 My absolute favourite, it just doesn’t get much better.
+Bloody reasonable too.

 Set Portes